Saturday March 17, 2018

 Bat Education, Awareness and Monitoring (BEAM): Information about bats in SE WI.
 Learn how white nose syndrome affects bats and how to monitor species and population from April through September.
 Child-friendly activities such as making an origami bat.

 BRP US, Inc.:Learn about Evinrude engine emissions vs. competition; Reality of 4-stroke vs. 2-stroke engines.
 Energy Efficiency program at BRP; Isobutanol as a replacement for ethanol for small engines.

 Butter Buds, Inc.: Learn about this local company's sustainability plan.

 Caledonia Conservancy: Maps, pictures and brochures of Caledonia Conservancy-preserved properties (200 acres in Caledonia) will be on display.
 Explore their public access natural trails for walking, cross country skiing, horseback riding, and more.
 The School to Nature program will be highlighted with activities for kids to do.
 Honey with the CC Label from beehive on the properties will be available for purchase.

 Case High School Green Team: This Case High School club will be sharing information on its initiatives.

 Eco-Justice Center:A display to share the work being done for the environment at the Eco-Justice Center.
-Seed packets will be distributed as well as potted herbs.
+Information on the Farm Corp Program.
+Seed packets will be distributed.
+Potted herbs will be available for purchase.
 The mission of the Eco-Justice Center is environmental education and care of earth in the context of community, contemplation, creativity, and cultivation.

 Friends of Island Park Educational material about the landscape architect who designed Racine's Park System in the early 1900s.